ljr1981/simple_json/docs/Claude_AI_docs/CRITICAL_PRINCIPLES.md

 ```
 Am I calling a library method?
-â”œâ”€ YES â†’ Have I viewed source for this class in this session?
+Ã¢â€Å“Ã¢â€â‚¬ YES Ã¢â€ â€™ Have I viewed source for this class in this session?
-â”‚   â”œâ”€ YES â†’ Did the API change since I last viewed?
+Ã¢â€â€š   Ã¢â€Å“Ã¢â€â‚¬ YES Ã¢â€ â€™ Did the API change since I last viewed?
-â”‚   â”‚   â”œâ”€ YES â†’ View source again
+Ã¢â€â€š   Ã¢â€â€š   Ã¢â€Å“Ã¢â€â‚¬ YES Ã¢â€ â€™ View source again
-â”‚   â”‚   â””â”€ NO â†’ Proceed with verified API
+Ã¢â€â€š   Ã¢â€â€š   Ã¢â€â€Ã¢â€â‚¬ NO Ã¢â€ â€™ Proceed with verified API
-â”‚   â””â”€ NO â†’ DEFINITELY view source
+Ã¢â€â€š   Ã¢â€â€Ã¢â€â‚¬ NO Ã¢â€ â€™ DEFINITELY view source
-â”‚
+Ã¢â€â€š
-â”œâ”€ Am I 100% certain of the method name?
+Ã¢â€Å“Ã¢â€â‚¬ Am I 100% certain of the method name?
-â”‚   â””â”€ NO â†’ View source (don't guess)
+Ã¢â€â€š   Ã¢â€â€Ã¢â€â‚¬ NO Ã¢â€ â€™ View source (don't guess)
-â”‚
+Ã¢â€â€š
-â””â”€ Do I know all preconditions?
+Ã¢â€â€Ã¢â€â‚¬ Do I know all preconditions?
-    â””â”€ NO â†’ View source
+    Ã¢â€â€Ã¢â€â‚¬ NO Ã¢â€ â€™ View source
 ```

 ### Is this a command or query?

 ```
 Does it return a value?
-â”œâ”€ YES â†’ Does it modify parameters/attributes?
+Ã¢â€Å“Ã¢â€â‚¬ YES Ã¢â€ â€™ Does it modify parameters/attributes?
-â”‚   â”œâ”€ YES â†’ Design problem!
+Ã¢â€â€š   Ã¢â€Å“Ã¢â€â‚¬ YES Ã¢â€ â€™ Design problem!
 Split into query + command
-â”‚   â””â”€ NO â†’ It's a QUERY
+Ã¢â€â€š   Ã¢â€â€Ã¢â€â‚¬ NO Ã¢â€ â€™ It's a QUERY
-â”‚       â””â”€ Build results in LOCAL variables only
+Ã¢â€â€š       Ã¢â€â€Ã¢â€â‚¬ Build results in LOCAL variables only
-â”‚
+Ã¢â€â€š
-â””â”€ NO â†’ It's a COMMAND
+Ã¢â€â€Ã¢â€â‚¬ NO Ã¢â€ â€™ It's a COMMAND
-    â””â”€ Modify parameters/attributes directly
+    Ã¢â€â€Ã¢â€â‚¬ Modify parameters/attributes directly
 ```

 ### Do I need deep copy?

 ```
 Am I transforming/merging JSON?
-â”œâ”€ YES â†’ Does operation preserve original?
+Ã¢â€Å“Ã¢â€â‚¬ YES Ã¢â€ â€™ Does operation preserve original?
-â”‚   â”œâ”€ YES â†’ Need DEEP COPY
+Ã¢â€â€š   Ã¢â€Å“Ã¢â€â‚¬ YES Ã¢â€ â€™ Need DEEP COPY
-â”‚   â”‚   â””â”€ Recursively copy objects/arrays
+Ã¢â€â€š   Ã¢â€â€š   Ã¢â€â€Ã¢â€â‚¬ Recursively copy objects/arrays
-â”‚   â””â”€ NO â†’ Direct modification OK
+Ã¢â€â€š   Ã¢â€â€Ã¢â€â‚¬ NO Ã¢â€ â€™ Direct modification OK
-â”‚
+Ã¢â€â€š
-â””â”€ NO â†’ Regular copy/reference OK
+Ã¢â€â€Ã¢â€â‚¬ NO Ã¢â€ â€™ Regular copy/reference OK
 ```

 ### Do I need contract inheritance keywords?

 ```
 Am I redefining an inherited feature?
-YES → Does parent have contracts?
+YES â†’ Does parent have contracts?
-    YES → MUST use "require else" and "ensure then"
+    YES â†’ MUST use "require else" and "ensure then"
         - Precondition: require else (adds alternatives)
         - Postcondition: ensure then (adds guarantees)
-    NO → Use plain "require" and "ensure"
+    NO â†’ Use plain "require" and "ensure"
-NO → Use plain "require" and "ensure"
+NO â†’ Use plain "require" and "ensure"

 Common cases requiring contract inheritance:
 - Implementing ITERATION_CURSOR.item